 Are electronic filing fees and bank lien fees negotiable?

 No, but also maybe!
-I say no because in every dealership I have ever worked in, we simply charged the customer the flat fee we paid for electronic filing fees.
-In theory though, a dealer could mark this up, and in that case you can consider negotiating it down, however, like I said before, I have never seen that in practice.
+I say no because in every dealership I have ever worked in, we simply charged the customer the flat fee.
+In theory though, a dealer could mark this up, and in that case you can consider negotiating it down.
+However, like I said before, I have never seen that in practice.

 Are interest rates negotiable?

 Yes!
 It’s well known in the industry that dealers add “pack” or “margin” into interest rate quotes for customers.
-Ask the dealer if you are getting the “buy rate,” and always be prepared to go with outside financing if the dealer doesn’t want to negotiate the quoted interest rate on a loan.
+Ask the dealer if you are getting the “buy rate.”
+Always be prepared to go with outside financing if the dealer doesn’t want to negotiate the rate.

 Are lease money factor rates negotiable?